 Making the Whipped Cream Frosting

-Place mixing bowl and whisk in refrigerator and chill for 20 minutes.
-Refrigerate heavy whipping cream as well.
+Place the mixing bowl and whisk in the refrigerator and chill for 20 minutes.

-Add water into a measuring cup.
-Sprinkle gelatin over water and let standard for 1 minute.
+Add the water into a cup.
+Sprinkle the gelatin over the water and let standard for 1 minute.
 Stir until combined.
 Microwave on High for 30 seconds.
-Remove from microwave and stir making sure gelatin powder is dissolved.
-Place cup in cold water and allow to cool, approximately 6-8 minutes.
+Remove from the microwave and stir making sure gelatin powder is dissolved.
+Place the cup in cold water and allow to cool to room temperature, approximately 6-8 minutes.

-Mix heavy whipping cream on Medium speed until soft peaks form (approximately 4-5 minutes).
-Add powdered sugar and mix together for 1 minute.
+Mix the heavy whipping cream on Medium speed until soft peaks form (approximately 4-5 minutes).
+Add the powdered sugar and mix together for 1 minute.
 (Cream should start getting stiff.)
-Scrape around bowl with a spatula and work in the unmixed powdered sugar.
-Add the gelatin and mix on Medium High for 30 seconds.
-Increase speed to High and mix for another 1 minute or until cream is stiff.
-Do not overbeat.
-Transfer frosting to a bowl and refrigerate.
+Scrape around the bowl with a spatula and work in any unmixed powdered sugar.
+Add the cooled gelatin and mix on Medium High speed for 30 seconds.
+Increase the speed to High and mix for another 1 minute or until frosting is stiff.
+Do not over-beat.
+Transfer the frosting to a bowl and refrigerate.

 Yields: 4 cups